Windows 7 end of support and Microsoft 365 Apps

-Even if your version of Office is still supported, Windows 7 will no longer receive security updates after January 2020, unless you have ESU, leaving it vulnerable to security threats.
+Even if your version of Office is still supported, Windows 7 will no longer receive security updates after January 2020, leaving it vulnerable to security threats, unless you have ESU.
 We recommend that you move to a supported operating system, such as Windows 10.

-- This information also applies to the following:
+- This information also applies to the following products:

-- Office 365 Business, which is the version of Office that is included with certain business plans, such as the Microsoft 365 Business plan and the Office 365 Business Premium plan.
+- Microsoft 365 Apps for business (previously named Office 365 Business), which is the version of Office that comes with some Microsoft 365 business plans, such as Microsoft 365 Business Premium.

-- For a list of support dates for different versions of Office on various versions of Windows, see Office system requirements matrix.
+- For end of support dates for different versions of Office on various versions of Windows, see the Office configuration support matrix.

-- Other Microsoft resources are available to help you make the transition to using Office 365 ProPlus on devices running Windows 10, including FastTrack, Desktop App Assure, and the Desktop Deployment Center.
+- Other Microsoft resources are available to help you make the transition to using Microsoft 365 Apps on devices running Windows 10, including FastTrack, Desktop App Assure, and the Desktop Deployment Center.